-Conclusion
+5. Conclusion

 A large national retrospective dataset was used to develop two DNN models to predict the causative drug in poisoned patients.
+Deep neural networks can potentially aid in distinguishing the causative agent of acute single exposures.
 On the Test Set of data, the PyTorch and Keras DNN models distinguished among selected poisonings with an overall accuracy of 75.5% and 74.6%, and precision of 70% and 67.8%, respectively.
-The best performance was achieved in diagnosing acetaminophen, aspirin, benzodiazepines, and sulfonylureas poisonings.
+The PyTorch and Keras DNNs both had the best performance in diagnosing sulfonylureas exposure, followed by acetaminophen, benzodiazepines, and then aspirin.
+The highest F1-score was achieved for discriminating sulfonylurea poisoning (92%).
+The clinical utility of this models is untested, and with further development, it may become a diagnostic aid for clinicians without a background in toxicology.

 Disclaimers